 The USPS CASS 3553 report must be given to the USPS along with the mailing to qualify for certain discounts.
-The report contains information about the software you used for CASS processing, your name-and-address list, your output file, the mailer, and other statistics about your mailing.
-For details about USPS Form 3553, see www.usps.com.
+The report contains information about the software you used for CASS processing, information about your name-and-address list, information about your output file, information about the mailer, and other statistics about your mailing.
+For detailed information about USPS Form 3553, see www.usps.com.

-For information about CASS settings see CASS Certified Processing on page 160.
-For instructions on how to use reports, see the SpectrumTM Technology Platform Dataflow Designer Guide.
+For more information about CASS settings see CASS Certified Processing on page 134.
+For instructions on how to use reports, see the Spectrum Technology Platform Dataflow Designer Guide.